bill-c-martin/bill-c-martin.github.io/_posts/blog/2016-12-02-I-Love-Being-a-Software-Developer.md

 category: blog
 ---

 Software development is logical and efficient, yet creative and artistic.
-That is basically the story of my life.
+That is the story of my life!

 Even as a young lad, I was this mathy science boy that.. drew a lot.
 I'd go to school and just absolutely crush the life out of math.